TheDauss/TheDauss/README.md

 <p>
   Hello, I'm Jonathan.
 A Brazilian programming student.

-  - ☕ Currently, I'm studying C# and deepening my knowledge of back-end development.
+  - ☕ Currently, I'm studying ASP.NET and deepening my knowledge of back-end development.

-  - 📕 I have 6 months of study, and I'm looking for a job opportunity
+  - 📕 I'm looking for a job opportunity.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>❓ More about me</summary>

   - 💬 I am 18 years old, have intermediate English, and have had some experience with C, C++, Java, and Python in college.
-My main programming languages are Java and C#.
+My main programming languages are C#.
 I plan to study front-end development in the future using JavaScript."

   - 🎲 I enjoy watching videos about technology, puzzles, horror, games, and topics that involve logical reasoning.
 </details>